About Wallwritings

 Read the signs wherever you can find them, and then act upon them.

-The Simon and Garfunkle video of Sound of Silence is from a performance at Monterey Pop Festival, in 1967
+The Simon and Garfunkle audio of The Sounds of Silence is from You Tube.

 Loved the Silverman piece.